NIAENGD/Lecture-Tools/README.md

 Key capabilities include:

+- A polished desktop overview with a navigation tree, stats cards, and lecture detail panes that let you browse classes in a modern UI as soon as the app launches.
 - SQLite-backed storage for classes, modules, and lectures.
 - Automatic folder management for raw uploads and processed artefacts.
 - CPU-only transcription using [faster-whisper](https://github.com/SYSTRAN/faster-whisper) (models download to `assets`).